jrbromberg/bank-emails-to-spreadsheet/README.md

 ### 1. Email setup
 If your bank emails are sent to a Gmail account, you may use that account.
 You may also forward the emails to a new Gmail account.
 In the Gmail account that will host the spreadsheet:

-Create a filter to label incoming bank alerts using the settings below.
+Create a filter to label incoming bank alerts using the below settings.
 If you are forwarding the bank alert emails, include your email in the sender emails.
 - `From: [add all sender emails here separated by " OR "]`
 - `Do this: Star it`
 - `Apply the label: bankupdate`